 There are no doubt thousands of groups out there, but these are the ones I LOVE (and they’re super active):

 Common Scents (run by my friends Tahlia and Emma – you won’t find a more supportive couple of ladies)

 For the Love of Oils – Young Living

 The internet is exploding with resources to help you with your oils.
 There are hundreds of blogs and websites dedicated to the subject.
 Jessica Garvin is a great oils blogger to follow, as is Kristen Critz at The Modern Essential.

 Check out YouTube for how-to videos and little video lessons on the different properties of your new oils.

-And of course, we’ll constantly be adding to our catalogue of essential oils articles, so keep checking in here and even subscribe for updates on our latest posts (we promise not to spam you or pass your details onto any third party):
+And of course, we’ll constantly be adding to our catalogue of essential oils articles, so keep checking in here and even follow us on Pinterest!

 So… are you feeling slightly less overwhelmed?

 Oils can be tricky to wrap your head around in the beginning, but jumping in head first is super rewarding.
-Pretty soon, you’ll be relying on that diffuser to get you through every moment of every day, and whipping up custom blends for friends.
+Pretty soon, you’ll be relying on that diffuser to get you through every moment of every day, and whipping up custom blends for friends to try.